parth-20-07/parth-20-07.github.io/docs/Study Notes/CS Concepts/API/REST API.md

 - Simple and Standardized: No worry about formatting.
 Data is Standardized as JSON.
 - Scalable: Easy to grow as application grows.
+- Client-Server architecture: Offloads computation to a server rather than on client side.
 - Stateless: Does not Store Data on the Client side during request or response.
-- High Performance due to caching.
+- Layered System & Cacheibility: The system can save precalculated results for systems that don't change.

 ### Operations

 HTTP API work on the CRUD Base.
 REST Equivalent are:

-- C: Create -> POST
+- C: Create -> POST : Add New Data to the Server
-- R: Read -> GET
+- R: Read -> GET : Fetch Data from the server
-- U: Update -> PUT
+- U: Update -> PUT : Complete Replacement of resource in server
-- D: Delete -> DELETE
+- D: Delete -> DELETE : Delete Data from the Server
+- PATCH : Partical Update a resource in Server

 ### Structure of REST